Emmy-github-webdev/Javascript/06_operators/01_what_is_an_operator.md

 ### Arithmetic Operator

+Assume variable A holds 10 and variable B holds 20, then:

 | S. No. | Operator and Description |
 | ------ | ------------------------ |
 | 1 | + (Addition) Adds two operands.
 Ex: A + B will give 30 |